dfkaye/dfkaye-blog/content/posts/accessibility-skip-links-and-headings.md

 ## Conclusion

-While the solution may not optimal, it did not take long to write it.
+While the solution may not be optimal, it did not take long to write.

-What took by far the most time was the investigating the different variations in the user experience between browsers, keyboard navigation, and screen reader navigation.
+What took by far the most time was investigating the different variations in the user experience between browsers, keyboard navigation, and screen reader navigation.